 He snorted as he lifted his beer to his lips.
 “How considerate.”

 Focus.
-He's just trying to intimidate you.
+He’s just trying to intimidate you.
 I took a deep breath and made my shot, knocking the fourteen in.
 As I moved around the table toward the cue ball, I chanced a look at him.
-Our eyes met briefly, but it was enough to make it difficult to breathe.
+Our eyes met briefly, but that was enough to make it difficult to breathe.

 If he was trying to make me nervous, it was working.

 Blood pounding in my ears, I leaned over the table.
 Just as I took my shot, someone bumped into me from behind, and the cue ball whizzed past the nine with room to spare.
 I cursed under my breath.